 Not Realizing Employee Potential

 The third way you could be causing low employee morale is by not identifying and making use of your employee’s potential.
-In most situations, employees are hired for positions that they are over-qualified for.
+In most situations, employees are work in positions for which they over-qualify.
 It’s important to acknowledge their knowledge and skillsets, providing them with opportunities to exercise their abilities.

 Doing so provides opportunities for employee growth as well as growth for your business.
 If you have resources to flourish, it’s up to you as the business owner to realize the potential and use it in the right ways.